rust-tw/book-tw/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 {{#rustdoc_include ../listings/ch07-managing-growing-projects/listing-07-10/src/lib.rs}}
 ```

-<span class="caption">Listing 7-10: Designating an enum as public makes all its
+<span class="caption">範例 7-10: Designating an enum as public makes all its
 variants public</span>

 Because we made the `Appetizer` enum public, we can use the `Soup` and `Salad`